martin77s/Presentations/README.md

 # Presentations
-Slide decks and demos for presentations
+Slide decks and demos used for presentations at conferences or meetups